judekanjamala/RelRL/README.md

 specs.

 This repository contains the sources for a new version of WhyRel.
-The previous version was used to evaluate a rich set case studies.
-It performed checks related to encapsulation, generated obligations related to relational contracts (the ACompat condition described in the paper), and permitted the use of pure functions in specifications.
+The previous version was used to evaluate a rich set of case studies.
 The current version, _under active development_, is a reimplementation intended to be used for experimenting with encodings and adding additional features.

-The current version does not yet implement the Encap and ACompat checks but these will be added soon.
+It does not yet implement everything the previous tool did.
+Notably, the current version does not check compatibility (the ACompat condition described in the paper) and does not permit the use of pure functions in specifications.

 ## Documentation